 In contrast, other EEPs included multiple triggers, and various milestones, for accruals, invoicing, and payment, which render these programs complex and subjective.
 The subjectivity of these programs makes systematic testing for out-of-period invoicing challenging and the results inaccurate.
-For example, the different milestones in these other EEPs make it challenging to determine when Narragansett should report, or should have reported, implementation expenses and energy savings.
-Moreover, other EEPs often involve the installation of multiple measures at various stages of construction, and span multiple months, and sometimes years, to complete.
+For example, the different milestones in these other EEPs make it challenging to determine when Narragansett should report, or should have reported, implementation expenses

-Among other differentiating factors, there would be a number of valid reasons that "out-of-period" invoicing would occur in the Large C&I programs in the ordinary course of program administration.
+&lt;sup>66 Among other differentiating factors, there would be a number of valid reasons that "out-of-period" invoicing would occur in the Large C&I programs in the ordinary course of program administration.

-MDRs specify the agreed upon minimum equipment specifications and operational requirements of the proposed project.
+&lt;sup>67 MDRs specify the agreed upon minimum equipment specifications and operational requirements of the proposed project.